Continuing Education at VST

 The Native Ministries Consortium Summer School is offered annually during two weeks in July.
 This is an opportunity for students who are often isolated from one another to gather, learn and worship together.
 It is also an opportunity for intensive course work for students in the Native Ministries Program.
 The Summer School serves people from a wide variety of educational backgrounds, with an international and largely Aboriginal faculty.

 The NMP Certificate in Theological Studies is a non-degree program for students who are interested in deepening their understanding of Christianity and theological thought framed by the indigenous context in which the learner is rooted.

 Summer school classes can be used towards the NMP certificate.

-Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary covering 25% of the tuition fees, to a maximum of $100.
+Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary of up to 25% of the tuition fees, to a maximum of $100.
 Bursaries must be applied for at the time of registration.